Thumbnail

 Main Window - Face Tracking

 Face tracking will attempt to detect faces within the image.
 Face tracking uses calculations to detect eyes and a mouth.
 This does require additional processing and will slow the framerate.
 Also, detecting images within a video stream with many complicated objects will return false positives.
 Use Face Tracking against a white wall or non-complicated background.
-If you wish to detect specific faces, use the Object Tracking type, as you can train your face as an object.
+If you wish to detect specific faces, use the Object Tracking type, as you can train your face to be an object.

 1. Detection Box